vaibhav-gitops/gm-web-cp/src/pages/docs/gm_for_lambda.md

 Lambda functions are invoked either by a push-based source such as API-GW, ALB; or pull-based sources (or pollers) such as SQS, Amazon Managed Service for Kafka (MSK).
 The [event source mapping section](./lambda_event_source_mapping) describes how to define these invocation sources.

 ## Deployment definition file
 The Lambda deployment definition JSON file (`_depdef.json`) contains various settings such as traffic shifting, stability checks which are used by Gitmoxi during Lambda service deployment.
-These settings are described in more details in [the next section](./lambda_deployment_definition).
+These settings are described in more details in the [Lambda Deployment Definition](/docs/lambda_deployment_definition).

 ## Input file
 The Lambda deployment input JSON file (`_input.json`) provides substitution values when you want to parameterize the attributes in function, event source, or deployment definition files.
-These files are explained in the [input files section](./input_files).
+These files are explained in the [input files section](/docs/input_files).

 Let us understand how the changes to these files influence associated ECS service objects.
 ## Gitmoxi GitOps for Lambda